On the curvature of biquotients

 As a means to better understanding manifolds with positive curvature, there has been much recent interest in the study of non-negatively curved manifolds which contain either a point or an open dense set of points at which all $2$-planes have positive curvature.
 We study infinite families of biquotients defined by Eschenburg and Bazaikin from this viewpoint, together with torus quotients of $S^3 \x S^3$.

 There exist many examples of (compact) manifolds with non-negative curvature.
 All homogeneous spaces $G/H$ and all biquotients $G \bq U$ inherit non-negative curvature from the bi-invariant metric on $G$.
-Additionally, it is shown in \cite{GZ} that all cohomogeneity-one manifolds, namely manifolds admitting an isometric group action with one-dimensional orbit space, with singular orbits of codimension $\leq 2$ admit metrics with non-negative curvature.
+Additionally, it is shown in \cite{GZ} that all cohomogeneity-one manifolds, namely manifolds admitting an isometric group action with one-dimensional orbit space, admit metrics with non-negative curvature when the singular orbits are of codimension $\leq 2$.

 On the other hand, the known examples with positive curvature are very sparse (see \cite{Zi1} for a survey).
 Other than the rank-one symmetric spaces there are isolated examples in dimensions $6,7,12,13$ and $24$ due to Wallach \cite{Wa} and Berger \cite{Ber}, and two infinite families, one in dimension $7$ (Eschenburg spaces; see \cite{AW}, \cite{E1}, \cite{E2}) and the other in dimension $13$ (Bazaikin spaces; see \cite{Ba}).
-In recent developments, two distinct metrics with positive curvature on a particular cohomogeneity-one manifold have been proposed (\cite{GVZ}, \cite{D}), while in \cite{PW2} the authors propose that the Gromoll-Meyer exotic $7$-sphere admits positive curvature, which would be the first exotic sphere known to exhibit this property.
+In recent developments, two distinct metrics with positive curvature on a particular cohomogeneity-one manifold have been proposed (\cite{GVZ}, \cite{D}), while in \cite{PW2} the authors propose that the Gromoll-Meyer exotic $7$-sphere admits positive curvature.
+This would be the first exotic sphere known to exhibit this property.

 Unfortunately, for a simply connected manifold which admits a metric of non-negative curvature there are no known obstructions to admitting positive curvature.

 In this paper we are interested in the study of manifolds which lie ``between'' those with non-negative and those with positive sectional curvature.
 It is hoped that the study of such manifolds will yield a better understanding of the differences between these two classes.